martzyx/clerkshortcutpro/README.md

 If using firefox:
-Load the extension into your Firefox browser by navigating to `about:debugging`, clicking "This Firefox", then "Load Temporary Add-on...", and select the .zip file in the `firefox/web-ext-artifacts` directory.
+Load the extension into your Firefox browser by navigating to `about:debugging`, clicking "This Firefox", then "Load Temporary Add-on...", and select the extension.zip file in the firefox directory.
+I am currently waiting for approval from Moz for a full permanent release.

 If updating chrome manifest, use `node convertManifest.js` to update firefox manifest

-## How to Customize keybinds (Chrome only)
+## How to Customize options and keybinds (Chrome only)

 You can customize the keyboard shortcuts according to your preference by following these steps: